design-automation/mobius-sim-funcs/documentation/util.md

 ## ParamInfo

-**Description:** Returns am html string representation of the parameters in this model.
+**Description:** Returns a html string representation of the parameters in the model.
 The string can be printed to the console for viewing.

 **Parameters:**

-**Returns:** Text that summarises what is in the model.
+**Returns:** A dictionary that summarises what is in the model.

 ## EntityInfo

-**Description:** Returns an html string representation of one or more entities in the model.
+**Description:** Returns a html string representation of one or more entities in the model.
 The string can be printed to the console for viewing.

 **Parameters:**
-  * *entities:* One or more objects ot collections.
+  * *entities:* One or more objects or collections.

-**Returns:** void
+**Returns:** Text that summarises what is in the model, click print to see this text.

 ## ModelInfo

-**Description:** Returns an html string representation of the contents of this model.
+**Description:** Returns a html string representation of the contents of this model.
 The string can be printed to the console for viewing.

 **Parameters:**